 Comprehension strategies should be understood as a means to an end.
 They are not the purpose of reading, but rather a tool to understand the meaning of the text.
 A recent meta-study (Elleman, 2017) found that most studies of comprehension strategy teaching showed positive results in relatively short periods of time (i.e., less than 10 hours of instruction).
 Students can learn these strategies through relatively brief instruction and then proceed to apply these strategies when working with complex text.

 Evidence from classroom studies suggests that students benefit most from strategy instruction when they are able to read meaningful texts independently and fluently.
-For many children, this stage is achieved around second grade (Elleman 2017, Willingham, 2006 ).
+For many children, this stage is achieved around second grade.
+Evidence does not strongly indicate that explicit comprehension strategy instruction aids comprehension below second grade (Elleman, 2017, Willingham, 2006 ).

 Bishop, R. (1990).
 "Mirrors, Windows, and Sliding Glass Doors."
 Ohio State University.
 Perspectives: Choosing and Using Books for the Classroom, 6(3).